Kenya travel guide

 Terrorists are very likely to try to carry out attacks in Kenya.

 There is a heightened threat of terrorism, including terrorist kidnappings, across Kenya.
 Attacks, including terrorist kidnappings, could target Westerners, including British nationals.
 Attacks could occur at any time, including around religious or public holidays.
 Attacks could be indiscriminate in places frequented by foreigners including hotels, bars, restaurants, sports bars and nightclubs, sporting events, supermarkets, shopping centres, commercial buildings, coastal areas including beaches, government buildings, airports, buses, trains and other transport hubs.
 Places of worship including churches and mosques have also been targeted.
 Be particularly vigilant in these areas.
+You should avoid regular patterns of movement and aim to travel during daylight hours.

 On 8 January 2020 Al Shabaab released a public statement ‘Kenya Must Take Heed’; this states Al Shabaab intent to attack tourists, including those on safari trips.
 It also references government institutions and military installations as potential attack targets.